herzd/ConvHull/README.md

 # Exact Implementation
 This is a python implementation tested on Python 3.6.9 using `QSopt` (version 2.5.10) for exact linear optimization.

+### Notes
+Values of the domain must be integers.
+If necessary, scale all values accordingly.

 ### Dependencies
 The [python-qsoptex](https://github.com/jonls/python-qsoptex) module requires the [GMP](https://gmplib.org/) and [QSopt_ex](https://github.com/jonls/qsopt-ex) libraries to be installed.